 While the stretch code in this scenario may be statewide, it is still up to the local jurisdiction to adopt it and then enforce its compliance.
-This leaves a straightforward path of action for utilities to be involved in stretch code advancement and support with a CEJA Stretch Code.
+This leaves a straightforward path of action for utilities to be involved in stretch code advancement and support with a CEJA stretch code.

 Appendix D: Logic Model